Ras Abu Galum Information, tours, prices, booking

 Ras Abu Galum National Park in Sharm El Sheikh is one of the most picturesque Protected areas in Egypt.
-Ras Abu Galum National Park’s spectacular granite mountains end abruptly on a narrow coastal plain, fronted by rich coral reefs.
+In fact, Ras Abu Galum National Park’s spectacular granite mountains end abruptly on a narrow coastal plain.
+Moreover, they fronted by rich coral reefs.
 The area also encloses narrow sinuous valleys, fresh water springs, coastal sand dunes, gravel alluvial fans, raised fossil reefs and low-lying semi sabkha.

 Ras Abu Galum houses 167 plant species, 44 of these species are seen only in this area.
 It is a floristic frontier falling under the influence of a tropical climate but having predominantly Mediterranean conditions.